 Leadership style refers to the leader’s preferred behaviors when working with people to achieve objectives.
 Experts have identified many leadership styles by observing great leaders.

-This naming of a set of behaviors is like putting leadership styles in a box.
-Labeling may help us understand behaviors.
-But we also learned from leaders that we could use different leadership styles.
+This naming of a set of behaviors is like putting leadership styles in a box, However, labeling may help us understand behaviors.
+And it is important to understand that leaders may use different leadership styles.

 11 Leadership Styles